-This is not to say that I have forgotten Freyr or any of the gods who were the original focus of this site.
+This is not to say that I’ve forgotten Freyr or any of the gods who were the original focus of this site.
 They remain a part of my religious life, but have taken a back seat as the Fleet-Footed and those around Him assumed the leading role.
-Change is a natural part of life and I will not deny it, but nor will I also forget where I came from, and so, rather than erasing the original First Rites, I added to them.
+Change is a natural part of life and I will not deny it; but nor will I also forget where I came from, and so, rather than erasing the original First Rites, I added to them.
 Because you cannot change the past, only build on it.